 - The architecture.
 London is full of great buildings.
 I have always loved the contrast between the old bridges, towers and churches and the glassy skyscrapers that reach up toward the clouds.
 It is visually exciting, almost all the time.

 - The tube.
 I know, I know.
-I’ve been waxing poetic about getting around my bike.
+I’ve been waxing poetic about getting around on my bike.
 I don’t even use the tube that often.
 But it is incredible.
 Amazingly quick, convenient and it sprawls across the city.
 I am just in awe of this project, and that a city as vast as London is so neatly and easily traversable.
-There’s something about feeling like you’ve mastered the tube that makes you feel like you have mastered a core part of being a Londoner (ugh, I’m sorry.
-These were the kind of cheesy lines I was hoping to avoid).
+There’s something about feeling like you’ve mastered the tube that makes you feel like you have mastered a core part of life in London.

 - Almost everyone I love lives here.
 Yes, this is the dirty secret about my enduring love for London.
 It is utterly rooted in the fact that my family, Jake’s family and so many of my friends live in or close to the city.
 I know that this is what makes me feel truly settled in London.
 Jake and I want our kids to grow up near our parents.
 We want to be able to see our friends often.
 We want to be a meaningful part of our loved ones’ lives.
 The rest of the world is amazing too, and it calls to me in a very real way, but I had a moment the other week, after seeing family or friends every single night for six days straight, when I realised that that was what made London truly somewhere I wanted to dig into.
 So many of the people I love are here.
 Why would I want to be anywhere else?